CoderDojo-Content/Intermediate-Wearables/en/your-first-code.md

 9. Let's plug in the Flora and run your code!
 Press the **reset** button on the Flora and then click the **Upload** button.
 When it's done, what happens?

 10. Hopefully, you should see the first pixel light up blue.
-Let's do another! _Above_ the second `strip.show();`, type two more lines:
+Let's do another! _Above_ the second `strip.show();` type two more lines:
     ```
         strip.setPixelColor(1, strip.Color(0, 0, 255));
         strip.setPixelColor(2, strip.Color(0, 0, 255));